-Amazon Go stores: Where are they and how do they work?
+Amazon Go and Amazon Fresh: How the 'Just walk out' tech works

 Amazon is using a combination of artificial intelligence, computer vision, and data pulled from multiple sensors to ensure customers are only charged for the stuff they pick up.
 Cameras are used to track items as they're taken from shelves.

-A patent application filed by Amazon in early 2015 first revealed details about a new kind of retail store that would allow Amazon customers to pick items and leave without stopping at a cashier register or kiosk.
+A patent application filed by Amazon in early 2015 first revealed details about the technology.
 The patent described a store that would work using a system of cameras, sensors, and/or RFID readers to identify shoppers and their items.

 There is also a mention of "facial recognition" and user information, which may include images of the user, details about the user like height and weight, user biometrics, a username and password, even user purchase history.

 We're not entirely sure if this patent application precisely describes the final iteration of Just Walk Out technology.
-However, it is a camera-tracking system and it must also use some kind of AI in the form of facial recognition.
+However, it is a camera-tracking system and it must also use some kind of AI to track you through the store.